pie/terms/sla.md

 * Email: Send email to support@pie.co.de, which will raise a ticket at support.pie.co.de
 * 24/7 telephone: Call +44 (0)20 7873 2224 at any time and request a callback within SLW

-## SLA Violations

-If we are in violation of the SLA in any given month then you will have the right to receive a 10% discount on your base payment for the following month.
-In order to receive the discount, you must make a request via an offical support channel within 5WD of the violation.
-The discount recieved in any month  may not be carried over to any other services, and will not be paid in cash.

 ## Support request closure

 A support request will be considered to be closed under one of the following conditions.